-- Finish by adding in grated cheeses, chopped parsley, balsamic vinegar, salt and pepper.
-You also may need to thicken with tomato paste to get it to your desired thickness.
+- Finish by adding grated cheeses, chopped parsley, balsamic vinegar, salt, and pepper.
+You also may need to thicken it with tomato paste to get it to your desired thickness.

 - Toss with cooked spaghetti noodles and serve.

-CHEF NOTE: I cannot stress enough that the longer it cooks the better it will taste.
-Also note that the thickness of it the sauce is completely up to you.
+I cannot stress enough that the longer it cooks, the better it will taste.
+Also, note that the thickness of it the sauce is completely up to you.

 To make a sauce with no meat, simply skip over the procedure of adding meat and go right into adding tomatoes.
 Simply work the rest of the way through the recipe procedures.

-In addition, if you’re looking for a very basic tomato sauce then please check out my pomodoro sauce recipe.
+In addition, if you’re looking for a basic tomato sauce, please check out my Pomodoro sauce recipe.

 Homemade Spaghetti Sauce Recipe